-The best candidates for this procedure are men and women who are in good physical condition but have excess fat, loose skin, or loose muscles in the abdominal area that won't respond to exercise or diet.
+The best candidates for a tummy tuck are men and women who are in good physical condition but have excess fat, loose skin, or loose muscles in the abdominal area that won't respond to exercise or diet.

 Depending on your situation and the recommendation of your surgeon, you will either be given the option of a mini-abdominoplasty or a complete abdominoplasty.
-A complete abdominoplasty usually takes two to three hours, depending on the extent of work required.
-A partial (mini-) abdominoplasty may take an hour or two.
-These procedures are performed in an outpatient facility under general anesthesia.
+A complete tummy tuck usually takes about 2 hours hours, depending on the extent of work required.
+A partial (mini-) abdominoplasty may take an hour or so.
+These procedures are performed in an outpatient facility under conscious sedation.

 The mini-abdominoplasty involves a short, horizontal incision in the lower abdomen and the navel is usually not moved.
 The skin is elevated from the incision line to the navel.
 Loose muscles in this area are then tightened.
 The "skin flap" is stretched down, the excess is removed, and the flap is stitched back into place.

-The complete abdominoplasty involves a horizontal "bikini" line incision across the lower abdomen just above the pubic area.
+The complete tummy tuck involves a horizontal "bikini" line incision across the lower abdomen just above the pubic area.
 A second incision is made to free the navel from the surrounding tissue.
 Next, your surgeon elevates the skin from the abdominal wall and lifts a "skin flap" to reveal the vertical, "sit-up" muscles in your abdomen.
 These muscles are surgically tightened by pulling them close together and stitching them into their new position.
 This provides a firmer abdominal wall and narrows the waistline.
 The skin flap is then stretched down and the extra skin is removed.
 A new hole is cut for your navel, which is then stitched in place.
 Finally, the "bikini line" incisions are stitched.
-Dressings are applied and a temporary drainage tube may be inserted to remove excess fluid from the surgical site.
+Dressings and a garment are applied and after a short recovery you are ready to go home

-If you start out in top physical condition with strong abdominal muscles, recovery from abdominoplasty will be much faster.
-Some people return to work after one week, while others take longer.
+Patients who are in good physical condition with strong abdominal muscles will recover from an abdominoplasty even faster.
+Some people return to work after 3 to 4 days, while others take a little longer.
 Your scars will flatten out and lighten in color over time.While they will never disappear completely, abdominal scars will not show under most clothing, even under bathing suits.

-*As with any surgery, abdominoplasty may carry some risks along with the potential of side effects.
-These may vary by individual and will be fully discussed during your initial consultation with the Board Certified plastic surgeons at Advanced Concepts, located in Seattle, Washington.
+As with any surgery, abdominoplasty may carry some risks along with the potential of side effects.
+These may vary by individual and will be fully discussed during your initial consultation with the Board Certified Plastic Surgeons at Dr. Windle's office that serves Bellevue, Kirkland, Bothell, Redmond, Woodinville, Snohomish, Everett, Mill Creek, Edmonds, North Seattle, Auburn, Kent, Mercer Island, Renton, Sammamish, Marysville, Bremerton, Burien, West Seattle, Federal Way, Tacoma, Munroe, Ellensburg, Maple Valley, Shoreline, Burien, Lynnwood, Seattle, Issaquah, West Seattle, North Bend, Des Moines